• Skip to main content

 • Reduce heat to 250 °F and simmer for about 10 minutes, stirring occasionally, until the mixture has thickened slightly.

-• Serve the sloppy Joe mixture over the toasted buns.
+• Toast the buns.
+Serve the sloppy Joe mixture over the toasted buns.

 Equipment